tom-englert/Substitute.Fody/README.md

 If class A is derived from class B, either

-a) derive class X also from B
+1. derive class X also from B
-b) substitute class B also with class X and implement all needed methods in X
+2. substitute class B also with class X and implement all needed methods in X
-c) derive X from Y and substitute B with Y
+3. derive X from Y and substitute B with Y

 ```
-    a)                            b)                        c)
+    1. 2.
+3.
     A : B =substitute=> X : B     A : B =substitute=> X     A : B =substitute=> X : Y
                                   B     =substitute=> X     B     =substitute=> Y
 ```